ss2552/Guide_3DS/docs/id_ID/troubleshooting-post-install.md

 # Sidik Gangguan (Setelah Pasang)

 Laman ini berisi saran sidik gangguan untuk isu yang umum ditemui setelah _custom firmware_ dipasang.
-Jika saran dari laman ini tidak menyelesaikan isu, gabung ke [Discord Nintendo Homebrew](https://discord.gg/MWxPgEp) dan jelaskan isunya, termasuk apa yang sudah dicoba.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## Isu awal nyala